amandasmith2/drug-spending/README.md

 * **An analytical language of your choice** (Python, R, Julia, etc.)
 * **Python 3** (for Jupyter/`.ipynb` notebook files)
 * **RStudio** (for R Markdown/`.Rmd` notebook files)

+This is a very useful research about spending on drugs in US.
+I have learnt a lot from here and will be using this knowledge in my work at http://www.thehattoninstitute.org/